Make Your Next Trip Extraordinary

 Peeing Boy Statue (Manneken Pis) is one of the best-known attractions in Brussels.
 But don’t expect something grand: It’s a small bronze statue, just 24 inches tall, at the top of a larger fountain.

-Hidden Gems
+Hidden gems

 Ghent is less touristy than Bruges, giving you the feeling of having stepped back in time.
 Its other main appeal is a very modern and eco-friendly shopping and food scene.

-Cheap Thrill
+Cheap thrill

 In Bruges, ride a bicycle into the countryside along the canals, dikes, and polders (a kind of marsh or flood plain) to the lovely village of Damme, where you will find a wonderfully maintained medieval port.
-On the way back to town, you’ll pass white-painted polder houses that illustrate the quintessential Flemish village: charming, nostalgic and romantic.
+On the way back to town, you’ll pass white-painted polder houses that illustrate the quintessential Flemish village: charming, nostalgic, and romantic.

 Bragging rights

 After passing strict security controls, visit the closed world of Antwerp’s diamond district, going behind the scenes with a diamond broker.
-He’ll relive the glory days, the near-collapse, and finally the resurrection of the Antwerp diamond industry in the nineteenth century.
+He’ll relive the glory days, the near-collapse, and finally the resurrection of Antwerp’s diamond industry in the nineteenth century.
 But most importantly, you’ll visit a family-owned business and atelier to understand the basics of gemology, jewelry design, and diamond polishing.
 You’ll also pass by the Diamond Bourse (exchange) to see why Antwerp has been the largest and most dependable diamond center in the world for more than five centuries.

 How to spend a lazy Sunday

 In Brussels, Sundays are antique and flea market days.
 Start at one of the spots most frequented by locals: Jeu de Balle Square, also known as the Old Market.
 Here you can find all kinds of trinkets, old photographs, vintage furniture, second-hand clothing—you name it.
-The atmosphere is unique and extremely welcoming, and the square itself is beautiful.
+The atmosphere is extremely welcoming, and the square itself is beautiful.
 All around you’ll find numerous cozy eateries and typical Brussels cafés.
 Afterward, continue to Grand Sablon, which on Sundays transforms into a market displaying antiques and books.
 Belgians have a passion for pretty objects with soul!

 May, June, September, and October have good weather and not too many crowds, as most European children are in school.
 May and June see longer days, with sunset after 10pm—ideal for evenings with drinks or dinner on a sunny terrace.